nus-cs2103-AY2021S2/ip/docs/README.md

 CLI with the following format `deadline (String description) /by (String containing date`).
 Similar to adding an event task from earlier, the date must be in the format "yyyy-mm", and it must be present after that /by keyword.
 It can be at any position in the string so long as it comes after /by.
 For multiple date clashes, **see 'event' feature** for how it will be resolved, as it is similar.
-After entering the command, a deadline task will be added to the list, and the chatbot will output a message to notify you if the command was succesful.
+After entering the command, a deadline task will be added to the list, and the chatbot will output a message to notify you if the command was successful.

 Example of usage: